umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Rich-Text-Editor/Configuration/index.md

 ## Stylesheets

 It is possible to define specific styles that can be used when editing content using the RTE.
-You can use as many of these styles with the RTE.
+You can use as many of these styles with the RTE as you want.

 The RTE styles are defined in CSS files which can be created in the **Settings** section.
 Read the [RTE Styles](../RTE-Styles) article to learn more about this feature.